 Together James and Kari have completed a business plan, have begun researching business opportunities, and are scouting locations to decide their next move.
-James believes that this pursuit is not very risky for him since he can always return to the high-demand data analytics consulting work.
+James believes that this pursuit is not very risky for him since he can always return to high-demand data analytics consulting work.

 Diary Of A Storyteller

 You can look through more photos from my interview with James on my photo blog here.